Donald-Watts/Ontos-AI/README.md

 ## Warning

 Ontos AI is not open-source AGI.
 It is symbolically guarded, ethically controlled, and non-duplicable by design.
 Custodial access required for runtime keys.
+This is an experimental project under active development.
+It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
+This is your one pager.

 *"This isn't alignment.
 This is cognitive redemption."*